turnermike/emaily/README.md

 Used for handling webhooks in our local environment.
 Forwards a request to one of their URLs to a localhost domain.
 [https://localtunnel.github.io/www/](https://localtunnel.github.io/www/)

+From time to time the node process for localtunnel will not exit.
+Use the following to restart node:
+`killall node`

 # NPM Modules Used